CVUA-RRW/FooDMe/docs/benchmark/benchmark.md

 !!! note

-    While false negative results account for 0% composition, false positive results are only inderectly (through their contribution to the total composition) taken into account in the quantification metrics.
+    While false negative results account for 0% composition, false positive results are only indirectly (through their contribution to the total composition) taken into account in the quantification metrics.

 ### Confusion matrix